Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 #14: Email subscribers spend just 1.1 seconds scanning your emails before deciding whether to read them

 According to HubSpot, email subscribers who open your emails spend just 1.1 seconds scanning them before deciding whether to read them in more detail.
 This means you have just over one second to make the message in your email clear and make it compelling enough to encourage further engagement.
+One way to increase engagement is in the use of video, with research showing that video can multiply open rates by as much as 6 times.

 This stat comes from Campaign Monitor’s Ultimate Email Marketing Benchmarks for 2019 report.
 For any brand looking to gauge its email marketing performance against the industry benchmarks, this is the report to look at and open rates are always one of the most measures of success.